solita/solita.github.com/_posts/2020-02-27-bespoke-software.md

 - Sometimes we see business ideas for which there simply is no existing solution to buy at all - so only way to see their feasibility is to do at least a prototype, or minimum viable product, and have it in hands of real users.
 This means ability to differentiate at the market as well.
 - Products are often done with reliable technologies from last decades (Swing Framework and Java 6, anyone?).
 When creating a customized solution, you get to choose how cutting edge you want to be.
 There's typically a great balance to be found for getting a modern yet mature technological stack when building a tailored software solution.
 - Up-to-date with current regulations, and localized to current market, instead of being generic and outdated
+- When buying solution from reliable supplier, who can also take responsibility of running the solution, it's possible to do small-scale developments to keep it up-to-date every year instead of letting it get outdated.
+This can prolong the expected lifetime of said solution.

-On the other hand, tailored solutions are only as good as the vision behind them.
+Finally, tailored solutions are only as good as the vision behind them.
 So first make sure that the vision is right, and tailor is great, and that the design and materials are beautiful.
 Then it's time to embark on a journey towards greater happiness - and better business.

-Need something tailored?
-Want to experience something beautiful?
-Contact us, and let's talk.

 [Solita](https://www.solita.fi/en/company/#contact)